 NOTE: For quantities over 500 slides, additional bulk discounts apply; please inquire at the time of your order.

 - All Orders: The first DVD Master of your scanned slides is NO CHARGE.
 DVD copies thereafter will be $10.00 each and Blu-ray copies are $20.00 each.

-- 3D Stereo or other irregular formats, including slides that are glass or metal-mounted, please add 50¢ per image.
+- 3D Stereo or other irregular formats, including slides that are glass, metal, or plastic mounted, please add 50¢ per image.

 - There is a $10 minimum for all orders.
 Also, if you are organizing your slides into groups of less than 20 images, then there will be a $1 per custom folder/filename only for the groups that have less than 20 images.

 Sharing your memories with others?
 We provide extra copies packaged and ready for only $10 each.$10 per CD / DVD